-The same goes for your online benefits enrollment system.
+The same goes for your online enrollment system with your employee benefits administration software.
 You should solicit responses first in areas where the Information can be used in multiple places.
 This information should then be automatically populated into each relevant benefit enrollment area throughout the rest of the process.

 Along the same lines, don’t save Flexible Spending Accounts (FSAs) or Health Savings Accounts (HSAs) for the very end, when people are likely to be tired and ready to quit.
 It’s best to include them just after or in conjunction with the medical plan selection so you can illustrate how these tax-advantaged accounts work for each particular health plan selection.